 Talking films arrived in the 1920s and a new cinema is opened in Davos in 1933: the Cinéma Vox, seating 350, became the "most modern talkie movie theatre there is".
 Uniquely a "Hospital cinema" is launched in 1937.
 This "mobile cinema" consisted of heavy equipment weighing some 380 kg and a 2.2 x 3 metre screen.
 In the 1940s it was used to visit over 20 hospitals which held monthly film screenings.

 Over the years, most cinemas in Davos have disappeared.
 But the long success story of Davos cinemas is still continuing, despite TV, DVD and internet: in 2005, the “Open Air Kino Davos” opened in Kurpark.
 In 2010, the cinema “Arkaden” was one of the first in Switzerland to install 3D-technology.
-And with the honorary citizen Marc Forster, Davos even has its very own man in Hollywood who directed James Bond.
+After the demolition of this last Davos cinema, the newly built Kulturplatz Davos on Arkadenplatz opened in 2021 as a cinema and theatre hall with state-of-the-art cinema and sound technology.
+It shows a programme of the latest films and special cult and cultural films.
+By the way, with the honorary citizen Marc Forster, Davos even has its very own man in Hollywood who directed James Bond.
 In addition, Klosters has the so-called “Kulturschuppen”, a small cinema with an exquisite programme.

 High speed pursuits, wild exchanges of fire or tales of flying children: Hollywood director and honorary citizen of Davos Marc Forster brings all of his stories to the cinema screen.
 The creator of the James Bond film "A Quantum of Solace" grew up in Davos and set the cornerstones for his career at an early stage in his childhood.